 You see the problem is that whilst the products may indeed be “funny & unusual”, they’re not unique to your website meaning people will have seen them already & it will be the actual product pages getting shared, not your website.

-The truth is that creating something to go viral is extremely difficult & even huge multi-million dollar marketing companies find difficult in achieving it.
+The truth is that creating something to go viral is extremely difficult & even huge multi-million-dollar marketing companies find difficulty in achieving it.
 There’s simply no way a piece of $36 software could do it automatically.